 The dollar’s failure to launch has been the big disappointment on currency markets this year.
-Solid U.S. jobs numbers for the fifth month running backed analysts who have begun again to predict it may take off in the coming months.
+Solid U.S. jobs numbers for the fifth month running backed the analysts who have begun again to predict it may take off in the coming months.

-Against that, the euro continues to be backed by inflows of cash into European bond and stock markets and also by talk in the market of buying by Asian central banks, recycling the dollar reserves they are accumulating into other currencies.
+Against that, the euro continues to be backed by inflows of cash into European bond and stock markets and also by talk in the market of buying by Asian central banks recycling the dollar reserves they are accumulating into other currencies.

-“You’re getting this sort of muted reaction maybe because no one is that convinced these numbers will really change the Fed’s outlook,” said Daragh Maher, a strategist with HSBC in London.
+“You’re getting this sort of muted reaction maybe because no-one is that convinced these numbers will really change the Fed’s outlook,” said Daragh Maher, a strategist with HSBC in London.